tmea-farkas/got-hangman/README.md

 - Favicon.io to generate favicon

 # Deployment
+To deploy the project I followed the steps provided by C.I at the end of the Love Sandwiches walkthrough project:
+- first I cleaned up the run.py file
+- added import files to the requirements.txt
+- on to Heroku where I created a new app
+    - adding the name and region
+    - added relevant config vars in the Settings section
+    - added Python and NodeJS buildpacks
+    - connected to GitHub in the Deploy section
+    - searched for the repository
+    - enabled automatic deploys so Heroku would deploy the project every time there was a new push to GitHub

 # Testing
 The project has gone through continuous testing during development using print messages at every stage.
 Has been tested by several users.